Air Conditioner Repair Checklist

 If you’re using a smart thermostat, like one manufactured by Nest, Ecobee, Lux, Honeywell or Bosch, look at the manufacturer’s website for help.
 If you still can’t get it to work, call us at 262-358-9468 for help.

 Your air conditioner probably has a power-cutting lever near its outside unit.
 This switch is typically in a metal box hung on your residence.
-If your AC has recently been repaired, the device may have unintentionally been put in the “off” position.
+If your AC has recently been repaired, the device may have unintentionally been turned off.

 Blocked Condensate Drain Pan